scalawithcats/scala-with-cats/src/pages/applicatives/cartesian.md

 `product(a, product(b, c)) == product(product(a, b), c)`
 </div>

-The `CartesianBuilder` provides associativity, by effectively flattening tuples when they are combined with `product`.
+The `CartesianBuilder` provides associativity by effectively flattening tuples when they are combined with `product`.